-In 2009, the Living Wage requirements applied to 43 contractors with city contracts totaling $31.3 million, primarily for landscaping, janitorial services, security and maintenance.
+In 2013, the Living Wage requirements applied to 133 contracts totaling $32.9 million, primarily for landscaping, janitorial services, security and maintenance.

 The Living Wage regulations have worked well for the City, for employers, and for local working families struggling to make ends meet in high-cost San Diego.

 Businesses also have benefited.
 Nearly half of the employers required to pay the Living Wage self-reported that it has improved their company’s quality of service.
-63% LWO employers agreed LWO reduced absenteeism; as self-reported by contractors in June 2012.
+59% LWO employers agreed LWO reduced absenteeism; as self-reported by contractors in Fiscal Year 2013.

 The cost to the city has been miniscule.
 In fiscal year 2009, the total of increased contract costs and staff time for Living Wage administration and enforcement added less than one-tenth of 1% to the City budget.